HarrisonOfTheNorth/WASM.MobileBanner/ReadMe.md

 We wanted to animate some webpage banners, similar to how we used to do it in Flash, which is no longer supported.

-The solution, of course, is WASM - WebAssembly - which is supported by all the major browsers.
+The solution, of course, is WASM - WebAssembly - which is not just supported by all the major browsers, but by iOS and Android mobile-app browsers.

 This repo is a work in progress, however you can see it working at the above link.